ravivyas84/go-blog/posts/using-spreadsheets-to-generate-text-for-various-uses.md

 ## Generating JSON

 We are heavy users of Firebase remote config at Jambox Games.
-In case you don’t know what Remote Config is, here is a definition from their docs
+In case you don't know what Remote Config is, here is a definition from their docs

 > Firebase Remote Config is **a cloud service that lets you change the behavior and appearance of your app without requiring users to download an app update**
 .
 When using Remote Config, you create in-app default values that control the behavior and appearance of your app.
 >

-For one of our games which used the [Jambox Game’s Arena system](https:/jambox.games) ( Async Multiplayer for Games) we were required to put in puzzles for each event, which was provided to the event as a JSON parameter like the following
+For one of our games which used the [Jambox Game's Arena system](https:/jambox.games) ( Async Multiplayer for Games) we were required to put in puzzles for each event, which was provided to the event as a JSON parameter like the following

 ```json
 {"level": 0, "word_list": [	{"context": "Tiny insect - red or black ", "correct": "ANT","alphabets":"L,H,O"},